-Jack was not a fan of minor meltdowns.
+Jack is not a fan of minor meltdowns.
 3D girl Jill, having crushed unrequitedly on Tim, is now stuck dealing with Jack.
 She creates an improved model of proper propriety.
-Jack decides he’s now a lesbian, rushing to Smith and the welcome arms of his girlfriend, Trudie.
+Jack decides to be a lesbian, rushing to Smith and the welcome arms of his girlfriend, Joan.
 She promptly declares she is not a lesbian.
 Jack’s plan to register at Smith, until his readmission to Harvard, goes for naught.
-Minehan retreats to Waltham with Robby now the sneak-in roommate.
-That also lasts a week.
-With nowhere better to go for the down-and-out Harvard rejects, Tim’s cousin Joey gives the three of them a room at Rahar’s in Northampton.
+Minehan retreats to Waltham with Robby still a sneak-in roommate.
+That arrangement lasts a week.
+With nowhere better to go for the down-and-out Harvard rejects, Tim’s cousin Joey gives the three of them a room on the third floor at Rahar’s in Northampton.
 Jack persistently pursues the revival of his relationship with Joan, much to the despair of Tim’s ex, Trudie, who is dealing with her own meltdowns.
 Trudie is not subject to tearful outbursts.
 Her outbursts are fiercer.
 Baseball bats are known to appear.
 Only Jack’s sense of good manners can tame the rock n roll widow.
 Trudie needs Jack to calm her down.
 The two of them work on Joan to take Jack back.

 Minehan has other ideas – the Neighborhoods (with Robby and Jack on drums and bass) are hired as house band at Rahars’s for the month of May.
 While Jack is pursuing his failed girlfriend relationship, David and Robby cultivate a rabid following among the local high school dropouts.
-Rahar’s becomes a hangout for the underage rebels.
-Joey attempts to limit their access to the boys’ upstairs room only.
-Once the kids start sneaking into the nightly shows, the local police warn Joey he’s risking loss of Rahar’s liquor license.
+Rahar’s becomes a hangout to smoke pot for the underage rebels.
+Joey attempts to limit their access to just the boys’ upstairs bedroom.
+Once the kids start sneaking into the nightly shows, the local police warn Joey he risks losing Rahar’s liquor license.
 The night Jack comes back from Smith after a final rejection as a male lesbian, he finds his meager personal effects stacked on the porch outside the bar.
-David and Robby are waiting for him to solve their homelessness problem.
-A limo ride to the Dakota assuaged their egos.
+David and Robby are waiting for him to again solve their homelessness problem.
+A limo ride to the Dakota assuages their egos.
 A day of pampering in NYC ends with the arrival of Mummy and Daddy.

 Teen Jesus is aware of all this teen drama.
 I finally tell Minehan in a dream that he is too good to be wasting his time with the rich Miami kids.